NC

 Finally, North Carolina Central University (NCCU) in Durham offers a bachelor of science (BS) in chemistry with a concentration on forensic science.
 The forensic science concentration provides students with the technical skills and scientific knowledge needed for succeeding in the forensic science field and an understanding of court processes, criminal law, and procedures.

-Comprising 120 credits, the curriculum of this program includes courses such as criminal investigation and forensic science application; forensic chemistry; statistical methods; criminal law, procedure, and court processes; general microbiology; introduction to forensic science; organic chemistry.
+The curriculum of this program, which comprises 120 credits, includes courses such as criminal investigation and forensic science application, introduction to law enforcement, statistical methods, criminal law, procedure, and court processes, general microbiology, forensic science, and organic chemistry.

 • Location: Durham, NC